DataFire/Integrations/integrations/generated/oxforddictionaries/README.md

   * maxFrequency `integer`: Restrict the query to entries with frequency of at most `maxFrequency`
   * minDocumentFrequency `integer`: Restrict the query to entries that appear in at least `minDocumentFrequency` documents
   * maxDocumentFrequency `integer`: Restrict the query to entries that appera in at most `maxDocumentFrequency` documents
+  * collate `string`: collate the results by wordform, trueCase, lemma, lexicalCategory.
+Multiple values can be separated by commas (e.g., collate=trueCase,lemma,lexicalCategory).
+  * sort `string`: sort the resulting list by wordform, trueCase, lemma, lexicalCategory, frequency, normalizedFrequency.
+Descending order is achieved by prepending the value with the minus sign ('-').
+Multiple values can be separated by commas (e.g., sort=lexicalCategory,-frequency)
   * offset `integer`: pagination - results offset
   * limit `integer`: pagination - results limit
   * app_id **required** `string`: App ID Authentication Parameter